-More Info On The GermGuardian AC4825GermGuardian AC4825 True HEPA Air Purifier: The 3-in-1 filtering system keeps away unwanted odors, keeps the air clean, and helps thwart harmful breeding of bacteria and mold.
-With an indicator light, one is always aware when to change out filters to help the purifier function optimally.
+More Info On The GermGuardian AC4825GermGuardian AC4825 True HEPA Air Purifier: The 3-in-1 filtering system keeps away unwanted odors, keeps air clean, and helps thwart harmful breeding of bacteria and mold.
+With an indicator light, this best air purifier is always aware when to change out filters to help the purifier function optimally.

 Slim profile – quiet on the first two settings – third setting the noise of the fan is noteworthy – It has UV light and is “True HEPA” — if one could possibly repeat the purchase, people would have been willing to shell out more money and purchased the Germguardian Elite 4 in 1 – the UV light in the elite is brighter and effective – it is an elongated tube as opposed to the the Germguardian AC4825 which is merely a small bulb

 Compact bedroom capacity – The 155 sq. ft. room capacity conveniently recirculates fresh air continuously completely through a single, compact bedroom.

 Be aware when to change a filter or bulb – A light indicator switches on and glimmers when the filter or UV-C bulb is in need of replacement.

 Helps to eliminate airborne disease-causing microbes and eradicates odors – The UV-C light functions effectively to eradicate airborne microbes and bacteria, while also lessening usual household stench emanating from domesticated pets, cooking and smoking.